Contributors: Deanna Banks, Jessica Homann, and Kevin Reddy

 - Medicaid funding reductions leading to state-level eligibility restrictions and benefit reductions

-- Pressure on DSH payments threatening safety-net hospital sustainability
+- Pressure on DSH (Disproportionate Share Hospital) payments threatens safety-net hospital sustainability

 - Accelerated push toward value-based payment models to contain costs

-- Disproportionate impact on rural healthcare providers already operating with minimal financial cushion
+- Disproportionate impact on rural and critical access health systems already operating with a minimal financial cushion

 - Strategic provider-payer partnerships emerging as organizations seek to navigate funding constraints

-- Potentially significant federal healthcare spending reductions, including substantial Medicaid cuts and changes to NIH funding, threaten organizational stability and research capabilities
+- Federal spending reductions, including significant Medicaid cuts and changes to National Institutes of Health (NIH) funding, threaten organizational stability and research capabilities

 - Clinical workforce challenges intensify as physicians face Medicare reimbursement shortfalls, mounting administrative burden, and staffing shortages – all while managing evolving patient expectations

-- Care delivery continues shift away from traditional hospital settings toward homes, retail locations, and outpatient facilities, driven by AI, clinical innovations, and changing consumer preferences
+- Care delivery continues to evolve beyond traditional hospital settings toward homes, retail locations, and outpatient facilities, driven by AI, clinical innovations, and changing consumer preferences

 - Market disruption accelerates through industry consolidation, retail health providers entering the space, and recent private equity-backed healthcare organization bankruptcies reshaping competitive dynamics

-Potential changes to Medicare funding, scrutiny of Medicare Advantage plans, and evolving price transparency requirements further complicate the situation.
-Meanwhile, staffing shortages persist, and they are made worse by continued challenges with burnout and turnover.
-Healthcare leaders face increasing pressure from labor shortages, administrative complexity, and evolving patient expectations, pushing them to rethink their approaches to retention and team culture.
+Complexity around Medicare funding, scrutiny of Medicare Advantage plans, and evolving price transparency requirements further complicate the situation.
+Meanwhile, staffing shortages persist and are exacerbated by ongoing challenges, including burnout and turnover, administrative complexity, and evolving patient expectations, prompting them to rethink their approaches to retention and team culture.

 Key Executive Leadership Qualities that Drive Success

 Deanna Banks, Principal of Furst Group and NuBrick Partners, points to fundamental changes in workforce expectations and organizational culture.
-"Healthcare leaders face mounting pressure to develop talent and shape culture in an environment where many roles have gone remote or hybrid," says Deanna.
-"This shift comes at a time when organizations are already strained by increased demand and decreased workforce availability."
+“Leaders are encountering mounting pressures to develop talent and shape culture in an environment where many roles have gone remote or hybrid,” states Deanna.
+“This comes at a time when organizations are already strained by increased demand and decreased workforce availability.”

-To achieve sustainable success, today’s healthcare executives must embody a salient mix of business and leadership skills while honing and increasing their emotional intelligence.
+To achieve sustainable success, healthcare executives must possess a well-balanced blend of business and leadership skills, while continually honing and enhancing their emotional intelligence.

 Strategic Leadership Competencies